 Review: Ryan Coogler makes 'Sinners' more than a vampire movie

-- Ryan Coogler directed the movie Sinners, produced by Warner Bros., about two brothers returning to 1930s Mississippi.
+- Ryan Coogler directed the movie Sinners, released by Warner Bros., about two brothers returning to 1930s Mississippi.

-- The brothers, both played by Michael B. Jordan, earned money working for Chicago gangsters and aim to open a juke joint.
+- The brothers, both played by Michael B. Jordan, earned money working for Chicago gangsters and aim to open a juke joint with great music.

 Let's Talk About the Sex in "Sinners"